thermalogic/SEES/README.md

 ## Goal

-This course is intended to train **students majored in thermal energy engineering** in good programming skills for producing code.
+This course is intended to train **students majored in thermal energy engineering** become skillful at making productive use of computational techniques.

 We will cover: